US officials promised 20 million vaccinated against coronavirus by the end of the year. It's going slower than that - KVIA

 While the coronavirus pandemic continued to surge throughout the summer and fall, federal government officials repeatedly offered a ray of hope: enough vaccine doses to vaccinate 20 million Americans by the end of December.

 But after the first week of vaccine distribution and with only nine days left to meet their self-imposed deadline, Operation Warp Speed is on track to fall well short of 20 million shots in arms.
-One count, from the US Centers for Disease Control and Prevention, shows about 9.5 million doses have been distributed as of Wednesday morning and just over a million people have been vaccinated — not even close to the 20 million goal Warp Speed originally set.
+One count, from the US Centers for Disease Control and Prevention, shows about 9.5 million doses have been distributed as of Saturday morning and about 1.9 million have been vaccinated — not even close to the 20 million goal Warp Speed originally set.

 Officials at US Health and Human Services and the CDC say the agency’s tallies are undercounting many vaccinations due to data lags, but even accounting for reporting delays, the US vaccination program appears to be taking longer than Warp Speed officials projected.